Itelmens: Itelmen houses

 Itelmens lived in different houses during the summer and winter seasons.
 The winter house, which was inhabited beginning in November, was dug into the soil 3–5 ft in the shape of a rectangle.
 The walls were then covered with sticks and straw to prevent moisture from penetrating the interior.
-Four beams at the center of the dwelling supported the roof of the house, upon which rafters were laid, connecting the top of the yurt to the earthen walls.
+Four beams at the centre of the dwelling supported the roof of the house, upon which rafters were laid, connecting the top of the yurt to the earthen walls.
 Atop the wooden rafters, approximately 1 ft of straw was laid, on top of which the excavated dirt was placed and stamped down.
 An opening atop the yurt, off to one side of the four posts and supported by the two beams, served as a smoke hole and an entrance.
 Opposite the fireplace, they made a passageway to the outside facing the river, which was left open only when fires were lit.
 Different sleeping quarters were demarcated by pieces of wood on which straw mats and reindeer or seal skins were used as bedding.

 In the summer months, the Itelmens live in raised houses called pehm or pehmy.
 As the ground thaws in the summer, the floors of the winter houses began to flood.
 In the summer months, each family in the village lived in their own house, rather than sharing a large house as in winter.
 These raised homes, or balagans as the Cossacks called them, were pyramids on raised platforms, with a door on the south and the north side.
 The extreme moisture of the climate required the raising of the homes for dry storage.
 Most villages, in addition to summer and winter houses, contained straw huts built on the ground, which were used for cooking food, boiling salt from sea water and rendering fat.
 Villages were surrounded by an earthen wall or palisades until the arrival of the Russians, after which this practice was banned.